Thor8302/3D-Printer-Stepper-Motor-Test/README.md

 - Add Z-axis motor control and end-stop switches.
 - Implement more complex movement patterns to simulate actual 3D printing paths.

-## License

-This project is open-source and available under the [MIT License](LICENSE).

 ## Contributions

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have suggestions or improvements.

----

-This version includes the video section and removes the code explanation.
-Let me know if you need any further adjustments!